Sasidhart97/stackoverflow/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+However adding the list of libraries for your referenece: pandas numpy sklearn

 ## Project Motivation<a name="motivation"></a>